 Shoulder Pain in Leadwood, MO.
-If you live with shoulder pain, you know how hard it can be to manage.
-It makes everything from watering the flowers to diving for a softball painful and, sometimes, unfeasible.
-But you do not have to accept pain and limited shoulder movement.
-At Axes Physical Therapy in Leadwood, MO, our professional physical therapists are experts at creating customized treatment modalities, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
-Allow us to safely and effectively treat your shoulder pain.
-Make an appointment through our website or find the location most convenient for you.
+If you live with shoulder pain, you know how debilitating it can be.
+It can make everything from watering the flowers to serving an ace on the tennis court painful and, for some of us, unfeasible.
+But pain and limited shoulder movement is usually manageable and beatable with safe and effective treatment.
+At Axes Physical Therapy in Leadwood, MO, our licensed physical therapists create customized treatment plans, based on evidence, to get you back to the activities you love most.
+Trust in us to turn your shoulder pain from a daily occurrence into a thing of the past.
+Schedule an appointment online or find the location nearest you.

-The shoulder is among human body’s largest and most complex joints.
-In reality, what we call the shoulder joint is made up of four different joints:
+The shoulder is one of the human body’s largest and most intricate joints.
+In actuality, it is made up of four independent smaller joints:

-- The glenohumeral (GH) joint is the joint responsible for connecting the upper extremity to the trunk.
-As the the top of the humerus is several times larger than the socket, it allows for more movement than any other joint.
+- The glenohumeral (GH) joint is a ball and socket joint where the humerus (upper arm bone) fits into the socket of the glenoid.
+As the top of the upper arm bone is several times larger than the socket, it is the most mobile joint in the body.

-- The acromioclavicular (AC) joint is formed by the junction of the collarbone the acromion, the bony tip on the outer edge of the scapula.
+- The acromioclavicular (AC) joint is formed by the junction of the collarbone the acromion, the bony tip on the outer edge of the shoulder blade.
 A plane style synovial joint, it allows for additional rotation of the shoulder blade.

 - The sternoclavicular (SC) joint is a gliding joint formed by the collarbone the breastbone at the base of the neck.
-As the only joint that connects the arm to the body, it coordinates the movement of the upper limb with the core of your body.
+This joint is where the arm and torso meet, it coordinates the movement of the upper limb with the core of your body.

-In order to support those four joints, the shoulder is made up of:
+In addition to those four joints, the shoulder consists of:

-- the four muscles of the rotator cup covering the head of the upper arm bone, which are responsible for movement and keep the head of the upper arm bone firmly within the shallow socket of the shoulder
+- the four muscles of the rotator cup that surround the head of the humerus, which are responsible for movement and stabilize the ball of the humerus within the shoulder socket

-- the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the joints in the shoulder
+- the shoulder capsule, a tough sheath or membrane that encloses the joints in the shoulder

-- the four shoulder ligaments which provide passive stability while still allowing for movements in different planes
+- the ligaments of the shoulder which provide passive stability while still allowing for a wide range of movements

-- the arteries that pump nutrient-rich blood to the muscles, ligaments, and tendons
+- the arteries that supply nutrient-rich blood to the muscles, ligaments, and tendons

-In order for the shoulder to function properly the entire complex system must function well.
-Blood must flow freely to the shoulder keep oxygen levels and muscles strong and stimulate the body’s natural recovery processes.
-The muscles strong enough to move and flexible enough to safely make those movements, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to help maintain structure, and the brain and shoulder need to have clear communication with each other.
-When any of these functions are not being carried out in a healthy way, it can lead to a disruption of the whole complex, and anywhere from nagging to intense shoulder pain or loss of function.
-If if shoulder pain or poor shoulder movement is part of your daily life, reach out to Axes’ physical therapists for a no-risk, no-obligation injury screening.
+Being able to move your shoulder pain free depends on every part of the system functioning well.
+Sufficient blood must flow to the shoulder efficiently to maintain healthy soft tissue and repair minor damage.
+The muscles must have adequate strength and flexibility, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to be similarly healthy, and the nerves need to have a strong and secure connection to the brain.
+When any of these parts are not at optimal health, it can lead to a disruption of the whole complex, and anywhere from nagging to intense shoulder pain or loss of function.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, contact Axes’ physical therapists for a free injury screening.

 What’s Behind My Shoulder Pain?

-As the shoulder is complex, shoulder pain can have many root causes, from sports injuries to a car accident, a work injury from overuse to old age.
-The following are common causes of shoulder pain that our physical and occupations therapists see in Leadwood, MO:
+As the shoulder is complex, shoulder pain can have many root causes, from sports injuries to falls, a work injury from overuse to old age.
+Below are the most common underlying conditions that lead to shoulder pain in Leadwood, MO:

-- Bursitis — The bursae are small, fluid-filled sacs that work as a cushion and gliding surface between tissues.
-Bursitis occurs when the bursae because inflamed after repeated activities, often occurs in combination with rotator cuff tendinitis, and can make basic activities like brushing your teeth exceedingly painful.
+- Bursitis — The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
+Bursitis the result of the bursae becoming inflamed after overuse, often occurs at the same time as shoulder impingement, and can make daily tasks like carrying groceries tremendously painful.

-- Tendinitis — Tendinitis generally occurs because of a tendon becoming irritated.
-There are two causes of tendinitis:
+- Tendinitis — Tendinitis generally occurs because of inflammation or irritation of a tendon.
+It typically falls into one of two categories:

-- Acute: The result of trauma, repeated overhead motions, or other overhead activities common in some sports and occupations, such as track and field throwing events or moving objects above your head.
+- Acute: The result of trauma, excessive overhead motions, or other overhead activities common in some competitive and activities and occupations, such as volleyball or lifting boxes overhead.

-- Chronic: This can happen because of wear and tear or general weakness as we get weaker.
+- Chronic: This can happen because of degenerative conditions or general weakness as we age.

-- Rotator Cuff Tear — These can also be caused by sudden trauma, like lifting an incredibly heavy object, or more chronic in nature.
+- Rotator Cuff Tear — These can also be caused by sudden trauma, like a blow to the shoulder, or repetitive movements or old age.
 The tendon is initially frayed before becoming torn.
-People often live with partial tears obliviously.
+A partial thickness tear often goes unnoticed.
 Complete tears, which go all the way through the tendon, do not heal by themselves.
-Symptoms include pain when performing certain movements, pain when sleeping, and a clicking sensation with certain motions.
+Symptoms include pain when performing certain motions, pain when sleeping, and a popping sensation with specific movements.

-- Shoulder Impingement — Impingement is the result of the rotator cuff and bursae rubbing against your shoulder blade.
-It is often the result of rotator cuff swellings after an injury.
-Shoulder impingement is rarely caused by overuse, but rather by physical activity.
+- Shoulder Impingement — Impingement describes when your acromion (the bony tip of your shoulder blade) irritates the rotator cuff and bursae.
+It is often the result of rotator cuff swellings because of an injury.
+Shoulder impingement occurs the most in people who are physically active.

-- Arthritis — While arthritis refers to a range of diagnoses, the shoulder most typically experiences osteoarthritis.
-Osteoarthritis is the degeneration of joint cartilage and the underlying bones.
-It can be the result of old age, repeated injuries, and wear and tear.
-Arthritis cannot be cured, but effective pain management is possible with Leadwood, MO physical and occupational therapists.
+- Arthritis — While arthritis refers to a range of diagnoses, osteoarthritis is the condition that typically affects the shoulder.
+It is the result of the cartilage that acts as a shock absorber between your bones weakens and wears away.
+Common causes include old age, persistent trauma, and wear and tear.
+Arthritis cannot be cured, but effective pain management can be found with Leadwood, MO physical therapists.

-- Shoulder Fractures — The humerus, clavicle, and shoulder blade are the most commonly broken bones in the shoulder.
-They usually happen as the result of falling a significant distance or onto a hard surface or high-energy collisions such as a car accident.
-The shoulder pain is immediate and obvious, along with considerable inflammation and bruising.
+- Shoulder Fractures — The upper arm bone, collarbone, and shoulder blade are the most commonly broken bones in the shoulder.
+They usually happen as the result of falling a significant distance or onto a hard surface or high-impact collisions such as a car accident.
+The shoulder pain is immediate and obvious, and the shoulder will experience considerable swelling and contusions.

-Sometimes, injuries are connected, such as a fracture causing damage to the nerves.
-If you’re experiencing shoulder pain, one of our no-risk, free injury screenings in Leadwood, MO may help determine the root of it.
-If you’ve sustained a severe injury or have severe shoulder pain, a physician in Leadwood, MO may use a physical examination, an X-Ray, an MRI, a CT scan, arthrogram, and/or arthroscopy to discover the cause.
-Most people who experience shoulder pain can experience recovery with a personalized treatment plan with experienced physical therapists and movement health specialists in Leadwood, MO can be a successful way to return to a pain-free daily life and the active lifestyle you deserve.
+At times, one injury leads to another, for example how an untreated rotator cuff tear can lead to arthritis.
+If you’re experiencing shoulder pain, one of our safe, free injury screenings in Leadwood, MO may help determine the root of it.
+If you’ve sustained a severe injury or have severe shoulder pain, a physician in Leadwood, MO may use a physical examination, various imaging techniques, and/or arthroscopy to discover the cause.
+For most injuries or conditions that cause shoulder pain, a customized treatment plan with certified physical therapists that are experts in movement health in Leadwood, MO can be an effective way to return to a pain-free daily life and the active lifestyle you deserve.